Determining responsible person policy

 Early Learning Victoria has a duty of care for all children who attend its centres.
-Early Learning Victoria will ensure that staffing practices meet the legislative requirements for a responsible person to be in attendance at all times when the nominated supervisor is absent.
+Early Learning Victoria will ensure that staffing practices meet the legislative requirements.
+This includes having a responsible person at the centre at all times when the nominated supervisor is absent.

 1. Scope